 Many of my paintings have been of untended or semi- wild urban gardens – small, fenced-off, owned areas of the planet, offering a sense of closeness to nature and at the same time, a remoteness from the world, affecting how we see ourselves and behave in relation to the Earth.

-Contrary to their initial appearance, my paintings aren’t photographic.
-They are observational drawings made directly in paint, usually dispensing with preliminary drawings in other media, and painted continuously over periods of several months – though taking a break on Saturdays!
+Contrary to what some people seem to think, my paintings aren’t photographic.
+They are observational drawings made directly in paint, usually dispensing with preliminary drawings in other media, and painted continuously over periods of several months – though always taking a break on Saturdays!

 I look for a neglected or semi-wild corner of a private estate or garden – always in negotiation with its owners.
 I want to paint a community of wild plants, and to present them centre-stage with the human world modestly in the background.
-I start by painting the most distant features and gradually work towards the foreground, painting overlaid lattices of vegetation.
-This traces a journey through time as well as space, and often means that signs of seasonal change co-exist in the same picture.
+I start with the most distant features and gradually work towards the foreground, painting overlaid lattices of vegetation, and tracing a journey through time as well as space, so that signs of seasonal change can come to co-exist on the same canvas.

-People sometimes say my painting is a form of meditation, and, yes, it can bring realisations and new insights.
+People sometimes say my painting is a form of meditation, and, yes, its different time-world brings realisations and new insights.

 Subject and Technique